-Have you ever wonder why bees are attracted to flowers?
-Flowers look beautiful and smell nice but more of this the petals of flowers actually help plants reproduce.
-Here, comes the word, Pollination.
+Have you ever wondered why bees are attracted to flowers?
+Flowers look beautiful and are fragrant, but there is a reason behind this – flowers actually help plants to reproduce.
 Flowering plants have seeds, carry the genetic information of the parents and develop into a new plant.

-Pollination is a method where pollen grains are picked from an anther, which is the male part of a flower and transferred to the flower’s female part called as a stigma.
+Pollination is a method where pollen grains are picked from an anther, which is the male part of a flower and transferred to the flower’s female part called the stigma.
 To make the pollination work successfully, the pollen grains must be transferred from the same species of flower.

-Once the pollen grains landed on the stigma, they form a pollen tube with the style length, it connects both the stigma and ovary.
-After the completion of the pollen tube, the pollen grain starts sending sperm cells from the grain to the ovary.
-The occurrence of fertilization will take place when the sperm cells will reach to the ovary and egg cells.
-The seed is then released from the parent plant and making it able to grow into a plant and continue the reproductive cycle with the use of pollination method.
+Later the process of fertilization in plants will take place when the sperm cells will reach the ovary and egg cells.
+The seed is then released from the parent plant and making it able to grow into a plant and continue the reproductive cycle with the use of the pollination method.

 Types of Pollination

-All the plants having flower completely rely on pollination method for reproduction.
-There are 2 pollination types-
+All plants having flowers completely rely on pollination method for reproduction.
+There are 2 types of pollination –

 - Self Pollination

-It is referred as the primary type of pollination as it includes just one flower.
-Self-pollination occurs when pollen grains fall directly from another into the stigma of the flower.
-Although this process is quite simple and quick it leads to a reduction in genetic diversity as the sperm and egg cells of the flower share some genetic information.
+It is referred to as the primary type of pollination as it includes a single flower.
+Self-pollination occurs when pollen grains fall directly from anther into the stigma of the flower.
+This process is quite simple and fast, which leads to a reduction in genetic diversity as the sperm and egg cells of the flower share some genetic information.

 It refers to a complex type of pollination that allows the transfer of pollen grains from the anther of the flower into the stigma of another flower.
 This method leads to an increase in genetic diversity as different flowers will share and combine their genetic information to create unique offspring.